Home About Final

 Fabrication

-Creating the Anemoia Device involved a lot of 3D printing, some laser cutting, and quite a lot of trial and error.
+Creating the Anemoia Device involved 3D printing, laser cutting, and quite a lot of trial and error.
 The goal was a very clean design, based on the metaphor of distillation that could support the electronics but retain an aesthetic and mysterious form.
-It should of course be capable of holding liquids and tubes and allow fragrance oils to flow.
+It should of course be capable of holding liquids and tubes and allow fragrance oils to flow through the system without interference with electronics.

 It was quite challenging to figure out how to cleanly and aesthetically attach everything together.
 In the end this was achieved with a series of brackets that held acrylic sheets in place.
 This was 3D modelled in CAD and then through a lot of test 3D printing on the Prusa MK4 and MK4s, eventually the right fit was found.
 Final prints were mostly done with a Bambu Carbon X1.

-To package things, I procured a nice set of 8x10 inch frosted acrylic sheets from Amazon at quite a good price which was pretty much perfect for the job.
+To package things, I procured a nice set of 8x10 inch frosted acrylic sheets.
 The acrylic sheets themselves were laser cut.
 4 panels are used to form a box that holds the electronics in place.
 This separates out the pumps (on a lower level) from the other electronics (on an upper level).
 The front panel has slots for the dials and the screen.
 The side panels slot together to hold things in place.
 The top and bottom panels are attached via the bracket system.

 Below this, there is a further panel that houses the fragrance oils in tube holders.
 Right at the top is a shield for the webcam, which allows the webcam to sit flush and face down.
 All electronics are mounted carefully and secured in place to ensure strain relief as far as possible.
-The PCB is seated within a 3d printed cartridge slot.
-Everything uses jumper cables so there’s always a risk that they could become loose, something to improve for a v0.2.
+The PCB is seated within a 3D printed cartridge slot.

 The Anemoia device was successfully demonstrated at the How To Make (Almost) Anything demo day, with a memory generated about the Great Wall of China.
 Neil reminisced (jokingly) that it did make him feel nostalgic for the Great Wall.
-Next steps for the project are user testing to understand whether the device actually does instill a sense of nostalgia, or something else entirely.
-It does seem to provoke a reaction which is great and feedback thus far has been positive.
+The project is now being developed further to explore the connection between AI, memory and scent, through research papers, user studies and product development.